 Then there is Connery in Never Say Never Again, which I don’t include as part of the James Bond series.
-Connery wore the same button-down cocktail cuff that Roger Moore wore in The Persuaders, with both lounge suits and evening wear.
+Connery wears the same button-down cocktail cuff that Roger Moore wears in The Persuaders, with both lounge suits and evening wear.

 Cocktail cuffs can also be seen on Don Adam in the first season of Get Smart and on Dick Van Dyke in the last three seasons of The Dick Van Dyke Show.
-Peter Sellers wore them in What’s New Pussycat.
+Martin Landau occasionally wears them in Mission Impossible.
+Peter Sellers wears them in What’s New Pussycat.
 I once spotted game show mogul Mark Goodson wearing them on an appearance on Family Feud.
 A lot of jazz musicians were very style-conscious in the 60s and too can be seen sporting cocktail cuffs.